 Is this a mistake?
 When well designed and administered, census surveys provide a wealth of information about employees as a group and as individuals, while also providing detailed data on the experience of important employee subsets of the organization, including departments, locations, gender, job types, and more.
 Census surveys provide an in-depth global picture of the employee experience at one moment in time.
 Thanks to the nuances in that picture, themes and trends can be detected and addressed.

 In this chapter, we’ll examine the criticisms of the annual employee engagement survey, the benefits of census surveys, and how they fit into the big picture of the employee experience.

 See your company’s “big picture” employee experience.
 Sign up for a demo of the Perceptyx people analytics platform.

 Are criticisms of annual employee engagement surveys valid?

 One of the criticisms levelled at annual census surveys is that they are “old-fashioned;” for some that equates to “obsolete.”
 Employee surveys have been deployed in organizations for close to 60 years and in wide use for the past 40.
-During that time, the focus of survey questions and the metrics have no doubt shifted—in the 1970s, employee satisfaction was the focus, versus employee engagement or employee experience today—but to condemn the annual employee survey based on outdated assumptions would be a mistake.
+During that time, the focus of survey questions and the metrics have no doubt shifted—in the 1970s, employee satisfaction was the focus, versus employee engagement or employee experience today—but to condemn the annual employee survey based on assumptions that it is outdated would be a mistake.